The Ethiopian Flag

 The green band represents Ethiopia’s fertile land and natural wealth; the yellow, hope, peace and harmony of its people; the red, its bravery and sacrifice paid to defend and preserve the country’s sovereignty.

 Ethiopia’s early embrace of the African identity and Pan Africanism made it an inspiration to many African countries that were under colonialism.

 As pan Africanism gained momentum and more African countries gained their independence, they adapted the green, yellow and red colours on their flags as they were inspired by the Ethiopia’s tri-color flag, the oldest flag in independent Africa.

 Since the establishment of the official flag of Ethiopia, different monarchs and leaders had appended their own crests and emblems, but the tri-colors have remained the same for centuries.

-The emblem on the current Ethiopia flag is a five-point yellow star on a blue badge intended to represent unity and diversity of Ethiopia’s nations and nationalities.
+The emblem on the current flag of the Federal Democratic Republic of Ethiopia is a five-point yellow star on a blue badge intended to represent unity and diversity of Ethiopia’s nations and nationalities.

 The Popular Flag

 The most popular flag of Ethiopia is the plain green-yellow-red tricolour which is also used in Ethiopian Orthodox churches.
 It is used in most parts of the country sometimes more than the official flag with the blue emblem.

 The original flag was made up of a red, yellow and green colored pennants and dates back to as early as the 17th century.
 Although the proportion and shape of the colors may have varied, Ethiopia’s flag remains to have all three colors.
 Each color had its own interpretation and meaning to the Ethiopian Solomonic dynasty.